Usher to headline the 2024 Super Bowl halftime show in Las Vegas

 “Confessions” ranks among one of the best-selling music projects of all time and launched No. 1 hits such as “Yeah!” with Ludacris and Lil Jon, “Burn” and “Confessions Part II.”
 His special edition version included the smooth hit “My Boo,” a duet with Alicia Keys.
 Next year will mark the 20th anniversary of the epic album.

 Usher, 44, is currently headlining his “Usher: My Way” residency in Las Vegas, which has drawn sold-out shows and rave reviews.
-He’s also beginning an eight-night block of performances in Paris on Sunday.
-Usher is expected to wrap up his Las Vegas residency in early December before he makes his Super Bowl halftime appearance a couple months later.
+He is expected to wrap up his residency in early December before he makes his Super Bowl halftime appearance a couple months later.

 The singer has served as a coach on NBC’s “The Voice” and appeared in several films including “Hustlers” and “Light It Up.”